Attention Summer Volunteers!

 - Respect – Everyone at Camp Acorn must be respectful and considerate to others.
 The camp environment is meant to be a safe and nurturing space for everyone.
 Negative comments, name calling, bullying, inappropriate conversations or subject matter, and other like behavior is not tolerated.
 Those engaging in it will be asked to leave and/or may not have their volunteer hours honored or verified.

 - Follow Directions – Volunteers should be prepared to follow the directions of Camp Acorn’s staff.
 Staff members will make the decision of where to sign up volunteers, give directions on how to assist a camper in an activity, how to operate a wheelchair, etc. The staff knows our campers well and they are here to help you succeed in fulfilling your responsibilities.

-- Training and Support – Volunteers do not need previous experience.
+- Training and Support – Previous experience is not required for volunteers.
 Our staff is there to help bring out the best in you and our campers.
 They will train you on the job.
 Never hesitate to ask questions if you are unsure of something or need assistance.
 There’s a lot to learn and we are here to help!

 - Service Hours – Volunteers who will be using their service hours for school, church, or other service requirements must submit the name and contact information of the coordinator/supervisor of the organization requiring service hours.
 Volunteers receive credit for the hours they spend with their camper (program start time to program end time).
 Volunteers may come individually or in groups.